alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 ##Grain

-Check the table of countries for whether you need a [plant health certificate].
+Check the table of countries for whether you need a [plant health certificate] to export grain outside the EU.

 It also shows if you need: